-Acid-loving plants and those that tolerate a soil pH that's more than a little acidic come in a variety of sizes.
-We'll start with examples of relatively short stature: perennials (including one popular ground cover and another that is lesser-known) and one annual.
-Next, we'll move up the ladder to shrubs, before concluding with examples among trees.
+Acid-loving plants and those that tolerate a soil pH that is more than a little acidic come in a variety of sizes.
+Take a look at examples of relatively short stature: perennials (including one popular ground cover and another that is lesser-known) and one annual.
+Next, check out some examples of shrubs and trees.

 Plants, generally speaking, are most likely to thrive in soils that have a neutral pH (a reading of 7 is considered neutral since the acid-to-alkaline scale runs from 0 to 14) to one that's slightly below neutral.
 The plants on this list either tolerate a reading below this middle ground or actually thrive in a soil pH that dips below this range.
 Thus, as examples, Dicentra spectabilis tolerates such a soil, while Ilex thoroughly prefers it.